Last Updated on: September 20, 2023

 Another important consideration is how you can provide an objective point-of-view or voice of reason without taking sides.
 If there are multiple parties, how will you determine if you got all the facts?

 But since you already established that your level of relationship is enough to warrant you to give a bit of advice, after careful consideration of the facts, you need to provide unbiased advice even if it would hurt the person you’re trying to help.

-Giving advice is tricky, and often the person we advised does the total opposite of what we say.
-However, it is essential to understand that we can only provide informed advice based on the facts and arguments.
+However, it is essential to understand that we can only provide informed advice based on facts and arguments.
 The action will remain solely on the person.

-While giving advice that is never followed continuously can sometimes be frustrating, we still need to be there for them.
+While giving advice never followed continuously can be frustrating, we still need to be there for them.